MailOnline/videojs-vast-vpaid/README.md

   >On initialization, the plugin well call the function and store the returned Media tag to request the VAST/VPAID ads.

 ### adTagXML
-  >You can now do the VAST xml http request on your own with our shinny new adTagXML.
-All you need to do is to create your custom ad plugin and pass the requestFn to the adTagXML function.
+  >You can now do the VAST xml request on your own with our shinny new adTagXML option.
+  >
+  >All you need to do is to pass the request fn as the adTagXML option when you initialize the plugin.
+See below for an example
   >
   >##### Using the adTagXML option
   >```javascript